[Rev. 5/2/2022 8:09:19 AM--2021]

 (c) Being regarded as having such an impairment.

-8. “Program” means a program of training and instruction as an apprentice in an occupation in which a person may be apprenticed.
+6. “Program” means a program of training and instruction as an apprentice in an apprenticeable occupation, as defined in 29 C.F.R. § 29.4.

 9. “Sexual orientation” means having or being perceived as having an orientation for heterosexuality, homosexuality or bisexuality.